 The Unique Sport Of Bandy

 Bandy, ever heard of it?
 Think of it as hockey’s long-lost cousin who decided to play by its own quirky rules.
-This sport is to Russians what apple pie is to Americans – a slice of cultural pride.
 It’s played on a frozen pitch roughly the size of a soccer field and with 11 players on each team instead of 6.
-The ball is also pink and bouncy – yes, pink – which definitely makes it easier to spot in the snow.
+The ball is also different, it’s pink and it bounces which definitely makes it easier to spot in the snow.

 The Tsar Bell And Tsar Cannon

 In the heart of Moscow, nestled within the Kremlin’s fortified complex, you’ll find two colossal symbols of Russia’s grandeur; the Tsar Bell and Tsar Cannon.
-The Tsar Bell the king of bells, a massive bronze behemoth that has never rung because it cracked during casting and The Tsar Cannon, a cannon so large, it’s never been fired in battle.
+The Tsar Bell the king of bells, a massive bronze behemoth that has never rung because it cracked during casting, and the Tsar Cannon, according to Guinness, the world’s largest bombard by caliber (but it was never used in battle).

 The Russian Tradition Of Maslenitsa